xcbhx/Model_Forms_Lab/README.md

 source venv/bin/activate
 ```

-You may then use `python` and `pip` normally.
-When you are done with the project for the session, simply close the terminal or type `deactivate` to terminate the virutal environment.
+You may then run the `python` and `pip` normally.

+When you are finished coding, simply close the terminal or type `deactivate` to terminate the virutal environment.

 ## Part 1: Explore Forms